ThFischer/OpenSprinkler-Firmware/NodeMCU-74HC595/README.md

 ## Building and flashing of the firmware
 * In PlatformIO select the "nodemcu_74HC595" task of the Project
-* Unplug the external 5V power supply and connect the NodeMCU via USB cable to you computer
+* Unplug the external 5V power supply and the sensors
+* Connect the NodeMCU via USB cable to you computer
 * Build and upload the Firmware
 * Press the RST button of the NodeMCU
 * Follow the instructions of the [OpenSprinkler User Manual](https://opensprinklershop.de/wp-content/uploads/2020/05/os-manual_2.1.9.pdf)